shinesolutions/stackoverflow-sentiment/README.md

-# Stackoverflow Sentiment
+# Stack Overflow Sentiment
-This simple project uses Google BigQuery &amp; Google Cloud Natural Language API to analyse a user's Stackoverflow comment sentiment.
+This simple project uses Google BigQuery &amp; Google Cloud Natural Language API to analyse a user's Stack Overflow comment sentiment.
 Developed using Python 2.7.x (but should work with Python 3.5).
 The queries and datasets used are all public.
 You can find the links below.

 ##Links